SchedulerX/scheduler4js/README.md

 ### Scheduler4js

-Scheduler4js is a lightweight library for scheduling tasks in Node.js.
+Scheduler4js is a library for scheduling tasks in Node.JS.
-This library makes easier to create cron jobs, running on sql database, dynamically from client side.
+This library makes easier to dynamically create cron jobs running on sql database from client side.

 ### Installation